Lifting integrable models and long-range interactions: Conclusions and discussion

 In this paper we have demonstrated how to check if a Hamiltonian descends from a Lax operator satisfying the RLL relations.
 We have applied our approach on the known 6-vertex cases and found agreement with our earlier classification \cite{deLeeuw:2020ahe}.

 Subsequently, we applied our method to perturbative long-range deformations of spin chains \cite{Bargheer:2009xy}.
 These types of deformations naturally appear in integrable models that arise in AdS/CFT.
 We found that the known integrable deformations of this type all derive from a Lax operator and $R$-matrix.
-We present the Lax operator and $R$-matrix for the $SU(2)$ sector in $\mathcal{N}=4$ SYM and for range 3 deformations of the 6-vertex model.
+We present the Lax operator and $R$-matrix for the $SU(2)$ sector in $\mathcal{N}=4$ SYM up to two loops and the Lax operator up to three loops.
+We also constructed the Lax operator and $R$-matrix for range 3 deformations of the 6-vertex model.
 We find some recursive structure that relates the orders.

 There are many interesting future directions in which this work could be extended.
 It would be interesting to understand the explicit Lax operator and corresponding $R$-matrix to all orders.
-This would include wrapping which is discussed in \cite{Gombor}.
+This would include wrapping which is discussed in \cite{Gombor:2022lco}.
+One can also use our method to compute perturbatively the R-matrix and the Lax operator for other sectors in $ \mathcal{N}=4 $ SYM.
 Perturbative long-range interactions also have been formulated for open spin chains \cite{Loebbert:2012yd} and it would be interesting to consider such a system.
 Maybe there are some other applications to long range spin chains appearing from different approaches and contexts like free-fermions \cite{Fendley:2019sdx,Alcaraz:2020rru,Alcaraz:2020ilc} and coming from inhomogeneities in the bulk \cite{Hikami1992,HIKAMI1992543} and in the boundary \cite{Nepomechie:2021xnn}.
-Finally, it would be interesting to see if our approach can also help with the computation of form factors and correlation functions in AdS/CFT.
+Finally, now that the ingredients for the algebraic Bethe ansatz were computed, it would be interesting to see if our approach can also help with the computation of form factors and correlation functions in AdS/CFT.

 \paragraph{Acknowledgements } We would like to thank T. Gombor, C. Paletta, B. Pozsgay and A. Prybitok for discussions.
 We would like to thank C. Paletta and B. Pozsgay for valuable comments on the manuscript.
 MdL was supported by SFI, the Royal Society and the EPSRC for funding under grants UF160578, RGF$\backslash$R1$\backslash$181011, RGF$\backslash$EA$\backslash$180167 and 18/EPSRC/3590.
 A.L.R. is supported by the grant 18/EPSRC/3590.